How to make 3D medical animations: step-by-step process explained

 Anatomical research

-Before any animation work begins, anatomical research lays the groundwork for accuracy and realism.
+Anatomical research lays the groundwork for accuracy and realism.
 Medical animation isn’t just about creating visually appealing graphics – every detail should match real-world anatomy, physiology, and medical procedures.

 Medical illustrations and textbooks — Offering foundational knowledge on anatomical structures.